-Tomas Dickson, Director of CX at Perceptive, has some insight into how business can improve their chances of a better NPS:
+Sammie Parkinson, CX Team Leader at Perceptive, has some insight into how business can improve their chances of a better NPS:

 “In our experience, it is often the most simple things letting a business down.
-Pick up the phone faster, reduce wait times, and, in general, just communicate better,” he explains.
+Pick up the phone faster, reduce wait times, and, in general, just communicate better,” she explains.